drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

    **Experiment with the above with different matrices.**

-4. **Tickable** Related to the idea of the identity matrix is the notion of the inverse of a matrix \\(A^{-1}\\) so that:
+4. **TICKABLE** Related to the idea of the identity matrix is the notion of the inverse of a matrix \\(A^{-1}\\) so that:

    $$AA^{-1}=I$$